apollo

 Disease/Condition Glossary

 Atherosclerosis occurs when fats, cholesterol and other substances known as plaque deposits on your artery walls that restrict blood flow.
-This plaque formation triggers blood clot, narrow the arteries size and makes it hardened.
-This in turn can lead to various heart complications like heart attack, heart-related chest pain (angina) and stroke.
-However, it can also affect the arteries of body apart from the heart.
+This plaque formation triggers blood clots, narrows the artery's size and makes it hardened.
+This, in turn, can lead to various heart complications like heart attack, heart-related chest pain (angina) and stroke.
+However, it can also affect the arteries of the body apart from the heart.

 FAQs